-Jacob Blake sues Kenosha police officer who shot him for excessive force
+Jacob Blake sues Kenosha police officer who shot him, alleging excessive force

 Sheskey, 31, remains on administrative leave pending a review of his use of force, the police department confirmed to The Washington Post on Friday.
-Prosecutors declined to seek criminal charges for the officers in January, with Kenosha County District Attorney Michael D. Graveley saying he could not disprove Sheskey’s claim that he acted in self-defense.
+Prosecutors declined to seek criminal charges for the officers involved in January, with Kenosha County District Attorney Michael D. Graveley saying he could not disprove Sheskey’s claim that he had acted in self-defense when he shot Blake.

-Brendan P. Matthews, an attorney representing Sheskey and the local police union, the Kenosha Professional Police Association, has previously argued the officer acted lawfully in response to Blake.
-He alleged Blake refused to release the knife.
+Brendan P. Matthews, a lawyer representing Sheskey and the local police union, the Kenosha Professional Police Association, has previously argued that the officer acted lawfully in response to Blake’s actions.
+He alleged that Blake had refused to release a knife.

 “None of the officers involved wished for things to transpire the way it did,” Matthews previously told The Washington Post.
 He did not respond to requests for comment from The Post about Thursday’s filing.